 - 1/2 teaspoon cracked black pepper

-- In a large saute pan, heat the olive oil.
+- Saute the onions and peppers.
+In a large saute pan, heat the olive oil.
 Stir in the onions and peppers and cook for 5-7 minutes.
 Add in the minced garlic and cook for an additional minute.
 Turn off the heat and allow to cool.

-- In a large mixing bowl add the ground beef, breadcrumbs, eggs, 1/2 cup BBQ sauce, mustard, Worcestershire, hot sauce, salt, and pepper.
+- Make the meatloaf.
+In a large mixing bowl add the ground beef, breadcrumbs, eggs, ½ cup BBQ sauce, mustard, Worcestershire, hot sauce, salt, and pepper.
 Add in the cooled pepper and onions and gently combine with your hands.

-- Carefully transfer your meatloaf to your grill grate, close the lid and cook for 45 minutes.
-Glaze with the BBQ sauce and continue cooking until the internal temperature of the meatloaf reaches 160 degrees.
+- Cook the meatloaf.
+Carefully transfer your meatloaf to the grill grates, close the lid, and cook for 45 minutes.
+Glaze with the BBQ sauce and continue cooking until the internal temperature of the meatloaf reaches 160 degrees F.

-- Allow the meatloaf to cool for 10 minutes before slicing and serving.
+- Rest, slice, and serve.
+Allow the meatloaf to cool for 10 minutes before slicing and serving.